apollographql/apollo-client/docs/source/advanced/caching.md

 });
 ```

-<h3 id="configuration">Configuration</h3>
+### Configuration

 The `InMemoryCache` constructor takes an optional config object with properties to customize your cache:

 - `addTypename`: A boolean to determine whether to add __typename to the document (default: `true`)
 - `dataIdFromObject`: A function that takes a data object and returns a unique identifier to be used when normalizing the data in the store.
 Learn more about how to customize `dataIdFromObject` in the [Normalization](#normalization) section.
 - `fragmentMatcher`: By default, the `InMemoryCache` uses a heuristic fragment matcher.
 If you are using fragments on unions and interfaces, you will need to use an `IntrospectionFragmentMatcher`.
-For more information, please read [our guide to setting up fragment matching for unions & interfaces](./fragments.html#fragment-matcher).
+For more information, please read [our guide to setting up fragment matching for unions & interfaces](/advanced/fragments/#fragments-on-unions-and-interfaces).
 - `cacheRedirects` (previously known as `cacheResolvers` or `customResolvers`): A map of functions to redirect a query to another entry in the cache before a request takes place.
 This is useful if you have a list of items and want to use the data from the list query on a detail page where you're querying an individual item.
-More on that [here](https://www.apollographql.com/docs/react/advanced/caching.html#cacheRedirect).
+More on that [here](#cache-redirects-with-cacheredirects).

-<h3 id="normalization">Normalization</h3>
+### Normalization

 The `InMemoryCache` normalizes your data before saving it to the store by splitting the result into individual objects, creating a unique identifier for each object, and storing those objects in a flattened data structure.
 By default, `InMemoryCache` will attempt to use the commonly found primary keys of `id` and `_id` for the unique identifier if they exist along with `__typename` on an object.